changeworld/azure-docs.pl-pl/articles/iot-dps/quick-create-simulated-device-symm-key.md

     Press enter key to exit:
     ```

-9. W portalu przejdź do centrum IoT Hub, do którego zostało przypisane symulowane urządzenie, a następnie kliknij kartę **urządzenia IoT** .
-Po pomyślnej aprowizacji symulowanego centrum jego identyfikator urządzenia jest wyświetlany w bloku **urządzenia IoT** z opcją *stan* jako **włączone**.
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Być może trzeba będzie kliknąć przycisk **Odśwież** u góry strony.

     ![Urządzenie jest rejestrowane w centrum IoT](./media/quick-create-simulated-device/hub-registration.png)